CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 ```

 ### MODIFICATIONS
+* radixSort was added to StreamCompaction module containing the sort function.
+* sort function was also added to thrust.cu module to perform `thrust::sort`.
 * 4 tests are added to the main function for sorting.
 2 test to sort an array using `thrust::sort` and 2 tests to sort the array using `StreamCompaction::radixSort`.
 * CMakeLists.txt of StreamCompaction was edited to include `radixSort.h` and	`radixSort.cu`.